St. Paul’s Oriang’ Mixed Secondary School Rainwater Catchment System Project – Kenya

 Unfortunately, during the dry seasons (Jan-April and August-Sept) the primary school well runs dry, forcing the secondary school to purchase all of its water.
 The purchased water typically comes from a small local river that isn’t a clean source of water.

-During the rainy seasons, however, the area gets a fair amount of precipitation, so rainwater catchment is an ideal solution to the water insecurity issues at the school.
+During the rainy seasons, however, the area gets a fair amount of precipitation, so a rainwater catchment is an ideal solution to the water insecurity issues at the school.

 This project is to install a rainwater catchment system at St. Paul’s Oriang’ Mixed Secondary School.

-The system will consist of gutters along one side of the roof of the classroom block that drain into a 5,000 Liter water tank.
+The system will consist of gutters along one side of the roof of the classroom block that drains into a 5,000 Liter water tank.
 The building is 60 feet long, with a corrugated metal roof.